 On a freezing January night last week I wound my way across south London to a warm and jolly bar in Crystal Palace, there to meet with the Chair of Trustees and some volunteers from the Crystal Palace Overground Festival 2017.

 Overground is a very successful arts festival, so successful that it has outgrown its original home in Westow Park and moved to the much larger, 200 acre Crystal Palace Park.
 Home of the original Crystal Palace after it was moved from Hyde Park site of the 1851 Great Exhibition, until it burnt down in 1936, the Park has a rich and interesting history.
-Something which the Festival organisers, now a registered charity, are anxious to explore and highlight.
+Something which the Festival organisers, now a Community Interest Company, ( a not-for-profit social enterprise ) are anxious to explore and highlight.

 My involvement arises because of my part in organising the Clapham Literary festival in 2016 and because the Overground organisers want to expand to include the spoken, and written, word in their growing festival.
 Thus far Overground has concentrated on community arts and culture, with emphasis especially upon music.
 Its 2015 iteration drew 10,000 on a crowded Saturday, as well as people who attended the wider ‘fringe’ events across the week.